 Shared principles; individual flair.

 Today the practice is made up of three teams.
-Mike and Mark run the Filkins office, and Martin manages the London office.
+Mark and Clare run the Filkins office, and Martin manages the London office.
 Our landscape architects have great creative flair with a diversity of specialisms and talents - landscape painting, skylines and views, historical research, planting, landscape management and ecology, among others.

 All follow in the proud tradition of Brenda Colvin, who founded the practice in 1922, and Hal Moggridge, who joined her in 1969.
 It is Colvin & Moggridge’s philosophy, passion, dedication and rigour that continue to flourish in the practice today.